katanaml/katana-skipper/README.md

 ## Usage

 This project is under active development, code is updated often.
-You could use Skipper engine to run Web API and communicate with a group of ML microservises implemented under services package.
-At the moment, even communication logic is hardcoded, it will be implemented to be declarative in the next phases of the project.
+You could use Skipper engine to run Web API, workflow and communicate with a group of ML microservises implemented under services package.

 ## License